yoctometric/UMcovidbot/README.md

 A bot written by William Cunningham.
 Use at your own risk

+Note: this bot depends on the discord.py, requests, and asyncio libraries.
+Make sure you have them installed!

 REQUIRES A CONFIG FILE!
 to use, create a text file named 'config.txt' in the same directory as main.py.
 The format of the file should be as follows: